Find out more about the slate of drama projects Sarah Hatherley has in development.

 When an optimistic couple (Glenn Maynard and Dana Miltins) embark on a natural water birth, the birthing plan quickly goes out the window as unexpected complications develop for our new mother.

-High end proof of concept trailer for Domestic feature film
+High end proof of concept trailer for Hunted feature film

 Getting behind female directed feature films